isabella232/offer-decisioning.en/help/offer-library/using/creating-decision-rules.md

 1. Name your rule and provide a description, then configure the rule according to your needs.

-    To do this, the **Unified Segment Builder** from Adobe Experience Platform is available to help you build the rule's conditions.
+    To do this, the **Segment Builder** from Adobe Experience Platform is available to help you build the rule's conditions.
 For more on how to use it, refer to the [dedicated  documentation](https://docs.adobe.com/content/help/en/experience-platform/segmentation/ui/segment-builder.html).

     In this example, the rule will target customers that have the "Gold" loyalty level.